 NAPLAN tests are intended to complement the existing range of school-based assessments.
 It is important that teachers ensure that students, while taking the NAPLAN tests seriously, are not overwhelmed by the experience.
-Students should be familiar with test format and response types but excessive practice is not recommended.
+Students should be familiar with the formats of the tests and response types, but excessive practice is not recommended.

 The provision of broad and comprehensive teaching and learning programs is the best preparation that schools can provide for their students.
-Therefore, excessive coaching and test preparation is inappropriate.
+Therefore, excessive coaching and test preparation are inappropriate.

-7.1 Practice for the NAPLAN Writing test
+7.1 Practice for the NAPLAN writing test